TIBCOSoftware/snappydata/docs/programming_guide.md

 The jobs are submitted to the lead node of SnappyData over REST API using a _spark-submit_ like utility.

 ## SnappyData Jobs
-To create a job that can be submitted through the job server, the job must implement the _SnappySQLJob_ or _SnappyStreamingJob_ trait.
-Your job will look like:
+To create a job that can be submitted through the job server, the job must implement the **SnappySQLJob** or **SnappyStreamingJob** trait.
+Your job is displayed as:

 #### Scala